l1siki-dev/okinawa_gametheory/docs/01_Analysis/03_politicians-tokyo-okinawa-economy.md

 50 years ago, the plan might have looked perfect.
 But today, it looks catastrophic.
 As I explained in "2/Poverty is a hole in our armor", poor citizens are vulnerable to influence from China.

-Nagata-cho succeeded in securing a favorable economic balance between Okinawa and Tokyo by weakening Okinawa.
+Nagata-chō succeeded in securing a favorable economic balance between Okinawa and Tokyo by weakening Okinawa.
 But that's also shifting the economic balance between Okinawa and Beijing.

-Yes, preparing for the worst, Nagata-cho is stepping closer to the worst.
+Yes, preparing for the worst, Nagata-chō is stepping closer to the worst.
 And during the process, Japan was weakened because it was spending money to weaken Okinawa.
 While **China got weak Okinawa for free.**

 Did Tokyo plan the forever dependency plan 50 years ago?
 Maybe, maybe not. **It doesn't matter**.